nais/doc/addons/idporten.md

 Every deploy will trigger rotation of credentials, invalidating any JWKs that are not in use.
 _In use_ in this context refers to all jwk´s that are currently mounted to an existing pod - regardless of their status (Running, CrashLoopBackOff, etc.).
-In other words, jwk rotation should happen with zero downtime.
+In other words, JWK rotation should happen with zero downtime.

 ## Spec